University of Erlangen–Nuremberg: Inception

 In 1962, after lengthy debate, the Bavarian parliament decided to establish a Faculty of Engineering in Erlangen.
-Then, the University of Erlangen thus won out against the city of Nuremberg, which, for decades, had been demanding the establishment of a college of engineering in Nuremberg.
+The Friedrich-Alexander University of Erlangen thus won against the city of Nuremberg, which, for decades, had been demanding the establishment of a college of engineering in Nuremberg.
 Since the expansive areas of building land required for this project were not available in the center of Erlangen, the foundations for a new university campus were laid in the south east of the town in 1964.
 The formal establishment of the Faculty of Engineering, then the seventh faculty at the university, took place in 1966.
 What was unique at the time was that the various engineering departments were subsumed, as a faculty, into the main university rather than constituting an independent university.

 Present status

 The Faculty of Engineering at FAU is a young educational and research institution.
-Since its foundation in 1966.
-The Faculty has five departments:
+Since its foundation in 1966, the faculty has five departments and are as follows: